Streamerbot/streamerbot-wiki/Sub-Actions/Rewards/Set-Cost.md

 |`Divide`| Divice the current cost by the amount entered

 ### Reset to Original
-This will automatically set `Cost` to the original cost and `Operator` to none.
+This will automatically fill the `Cost` input with the original cost and set`Operator` to `None`.

+## Variables
+No variables generated.

 - [<i class="mdi mdi-chevron-left"></i>**Rewards Sub-Actions *Go Back***](/en/Sub-Actions/Rewards)
 - [<i class="mdi mdi-twitch text--twitch"></i>**Set Paused State *Up Next***](/en/Sub-Actions/Rewards/Set-Paused-State)